 Spring is arguably the most beautiful time of year in the Napa Valley.
 With the buds breaking on the vines, wildflowers blooming along the roadways, and winery gardens coming in full force, it’s a fantastic time to get out and find those epic Instagram spots.
 Here are some local favorites from our team of Napa Valley insiders:

 In the spring the flowers and cover crops (what grows between the vineyard rows to keep the soil rich) are in full bloom.
-If you're lucky, on a visit to Theorem Vineyards you can spot sheep (and spring babies!) grazing through the vineyards as a sustainable farming practice to clean things up before the growing season.
+If you're lucky, on a visit to Cliff Lede Vineyards you can spot sheep grazing through the vineyards as a sustainable farming practice to clean things up before the growing season.

 A springtime drive through the Carneros region at the south end of Napa Valley, just after bud break in the spring, is a photographer's dream.
 The rolling hills perfectly highlight the rows of new buds in the vineyards against a backdrop of green.

 Traveling east on Rutherford Road, there is a large tulip patch on the right side of the road by the river stream.
 Please be a respectful Instagrammer and do not cut or trample the tulips.

 Also along Rutherford Road, be sure to visit Frog's Leap Winery during the spring months.
 The fruit trees lining the long driveway are bursting with bright pink blossoms, and wildflowers dot the vineyards.

 If you're looking for photo ops while getting your steps in, Westwood Hills Park and Alston Park are a must.
 Westwood Hills blooms after the winter rains, and if you go first thing in the morning or right before dawn, the light will be perfect for a good Instagram shot.
 Alston Park is an easier walk, you might not even break a sweat, but you get a view of the town and plenty of friendly dogs to borrow for a playful picture.